Communication MA Guidelines

 You should collaborate with your chair on the format of your oral examination.
 While the oral examination is most commonly conducted face-to-face, online or blended formats can be used with the approval of the graduate chair when accommodated to the requirements of the exam and the location/resources of the student and committee members.
 Except in emergencies, approval must be given prior to the exam.

-For Plan A (Thesis) students only: Following approval by your committee, follow the Graduate Education procedures for submitting your final thesis along with Form IV (Thesis Submission) to the Graduate Student Services Office by the deadline specified on the graduate calendar.
-You will receive credit for COM 700 once your thesis has been approved by Graduate Education.
+For Plan A (Thesis) students only: Following approval by your committee, follow the Graduate Division procedures for submitting your final thesis along with Form IV (Thesis Submission) to the Graduate Student Services Office by the deadline specified on the graduate calendar.
+You will receive credit for COM 700 once your thesis has been approved by Graduate Division.

 Summary of Final Semester

 MA students must fulfill the following in their final semester before graduation.
-Graduate Education deadlines can be found in the UH Mānoa catalog and/or on our graduate bulletin board.
+Graduate Division deadlines can be found in the UH Mānoa catalog and/or on our graduate bulletin board.

 - Enroll for a minimum of one credit.